Debugging Test Failures Using Model Slicer

 fuel signals between the model and the baseline, expand the Baseline Criteria Result and select the radio button next to the

 fuel signal.
+Likewise, to debug a verify signal, expand the Verify Statements and select the failed verify signal.
 Another way to select a failed signal is from the Signal to Debug dropdown list in the toolbar.

 In the plot area, compare the model output to the baseline data.

 2. Click Debug in the TOOLS section of the toolstrip.
-Note that the Debug option is enabled only when a failed baseline signal is plotted.
+Note that the Debug option is enabled only when a failed baseline or verify signal is plotted.

 The DEBUG tab replaces all existing toolstrip tabs.
 Multiple Test Manager options are hidden or disabled to create the debug environment.